 buffer writable, and makes a writable buffer read-only.
 This works by

 M-x rename-buffer changes the name of the current buffer.
 You specify the new name as a minibuffer argument; there is no default.
 If you specify a name that is in use for some other buffer, an error happens and no renaming is done.

 M-x rename-uniquely renames the current buffer to a similar name with a numeric suffix added to make it both different and unique.
 This command does not need an argument.
 It is useful for creating multiple shell buffers: if you rename the *shell* buffer, then do M-x shell again, it makes a new shell buffer named *shell*; meanwhile, the old shell buffer continues to exist under its new name.
 This method is also good for mail buffers, compilation buffers, and most Emacs features that create special buffers with particular names.
-(With some of these features, such as M-x compile, M-x grep, you need to switch to some other buffer before using the command, in order for it to make a different buffer.)
+(With some of these features, such as M-x compile, M-x grep, you need to switch to some other buffer before using the command again, otherwise it will reuse the current buffer despite the name change.)

-The commands M-x append-to-buffer and M-x insert-buffer can be used to copy text from one buffer to another.
+The commands M-x append-to-buffer and M-x insert-buffer can also be used to copy text from one buffer to another.
 See Accumulating Text.